buddhist-uni/buddhist-uni.github.io/_courses/function.md

 {% include inline_content.html category="av" slug="going-forth_yuttadhammo" %}

 - In this talk, Bhante Yuttadhammo gives us an overview of these two halves of Buddhism, and gives us a preview of what to expect in this course.

+#### The Noble Eightfold Path

+Before we begin the course proper, let’s first do a short "mini-course" to give us an overview of the Path and where we're headed:

+{% include inline_content.html category="booklets" slug="noble-eightfold-path_bodhi" %}
+- Bhikkhu Bodhi’s classic introduction to the Buddhist Path.

+{% include inline_content.html category="booklets" slug="in-his-own-words_nyanamoli" %}
+- Along with the Buddha's own words on the subject, as compiled by Bhikkhu Nyanamoli.

+I recommend reading Nyanamoli’s anthology before Bhikkhu Bodhi’s analysis.
+This way, you'll get a taste of the original teachings followed closely by its elucidation.
+You might even bounce back and forth between the two like this:
+1. Bodhi: Preface
+2. Nyanamoli: What is the Dhamma? –> The Truth of Cessation
+3. Bodhi: Part 1 (The Way to the End of Suffering)
+4. Nyanamoli: Right View
+5. Bodhi: Right View
+8. …
+9. Nyanamoli: In Practice and The Means
+9. Bodhi: The Development of Wisdom
+9. Nyanamoli: The End
+9. Bodhi: Epilogue

+Having thus gotten a traditional map of the Path, we can now begin exploring the terrain.

 ### Lectures